-For those who find themselves passing through Newark, Ohio, keep your hands on the wheel, and try not to stare when all of a sudden a massive woven basket weaves into view.
-No, it is not the home of the Easter Bunny.
+For those who find themselves passing through Newark, Ohio, keep your hands on the wheel and try not to stare when all of a sudden a massive woven basket weaves into view.
+No, it’s not the home of the Easter Bunny.
 The giant picnic basket building belongs to the Longaberger Company, an American manufacturer of handcrafted maple wood baskets, so it’s only fitting that their headquarters is modeled after their best selling product; the ‘Medium Market Basket’.

 Longaberger Giant Picnic Basket Building

 Dave Longaberger, who founded the Longaberger basket company, was the business visionary who not only tapped into the world demand for hand-woven party baskets, he dreamed up the idea of running his growing organization from the world’s largest replica of one.